 Marcus Mast grew up in Middlebury, Indiana, and built his career through the PBR circuit.
 His trajectory follows the standard path for professional bull riders: smaller regional events, building a ranking and a reputation, then breaking through to higher-visibility team and tour competition.

 The 2022 PBR Teams season was a career-defining moment.
 He signed with the Kansas City Outlaws as a free agent, and during that inaugural season posted a 16-for-31 performance in the regular season, making him the team's most consistent rider.
 That consistency in a high-profile new league format raised his public profile considerably.
 Local Kansas City media covered the Outlaws, putting Mast in front of a regional fanbase that extended beyond the core PBR audience.
+IN Kansas City Magazine reported on the Kansas City Outlaws and included quotes attributed to Outlaws’ Marcus Mast, supporting his team role and public footprint during 2023 Local Kansas City media covered the Outlaws, putting Mast in front of a regional fanbase.

 His wealth drivers fall into three main buckets: event prize money from PBR individual competition, team compensation from the Kansas City Outlaws, and sponsorship and endorsement income.
 The third bucket is the hardest to estimate because those deals are rarely disclosed publicly.
 Bull riding sponsors tend to include Western wear brands, agricultural companies, and regional businesses.
 A champion-level rider like Mast, especially post-2025 title, would be more attractive to those partners than a mid-tier competitor.